 - Carry out a review of remaining milled peat stocks.
-It is expected that all peat stocks will eventually be removed or decommissioned. - Carry out an ecological appraisal of the potential impacts of the planned rehabilitation, if needed, such as the presence of sensitive ground-nesting bird breeding species (e.g. Lapwing) or larval webs of Marsh Fritillary butterfly, etc. The scheduling of rehabilitation operations will be adapted, as mitigation; and - Ensure all activities comply with the environmental protection requirements of the IPC Licence.
+It is expected that all peat stocks will eventually be removed or decommissioned. - Carry out an ecological appraisal of the potential impacts of the planned rehabilitation, if needed, such as the presence of sensitive ground-nesting bird breeding species (e.g. Lapwing).
+The scheduling of rehabilitation operations will be adapted, as mitigation; and - Ensure all activities comply with the environmental protection requirements of the IPC Licence.